-If the IRG instructs member bodiesreviewers to review the working drafts (different portions may be assigned to different member bodiesreviewers), member bodies' editors should reviewers itshould submit review result according to the agreed schedule.
+If IRG instructs reviewers to review the working drafts (different portions may be assigned to different reviewers), reviewers should submit review result according to the agreed schedule.
 They should follow the principles set out below during the review process.

 2.4.1.
 General Principles on Reviews